-contact, voice projection and body language, skills that don't translate well in the digital realm.
+contact, voice projection and body language, skills that don't translate well in the digital ployments of, say, new software being rolled realm.
 And some critics argue that on-line training will never replace the good old-fashioned way of learning.

 Still, demand is clearly growing.
 One interactive-software supplier, Centra Software Inc. of Lexington, Mass., says its revenue has doubled each guarter for the past year.
-And earlier this year, International Business Machines Corp. acquired Datastudents: Studies show that retention levels Beam Corp., a Lexington, Ky., firm that sells distance-learning software.
+And earlier this year, International Business Machines Corp. acquired Datasells distance-learning software.